 let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.Hebrews 10:22(NASB)

-Praise the Lord that it is by the merit of Christ’s shed blood that we can draw near to God and call Him, Abba, Father.
-And in this verse, we are invited to come close to Him - to draw near to our heavenly Father in full assurance that the price that Christ paid for our sin at Calvary.. is paid in full and entirely sufficient – amen!
+Praise the Lord that it is by the merit of Christ’s shed blood that we can draw near to God and call Him Abba, Father.
+And in this verse, we are invited to come close to Him - to draw near to our Heavenly Father in full assurance that the price Christ paid for our sin at Calvary is paid in full and is entirely sufficient – amen!

-It is not under the restrictive conditions of the Old Covenant that we are assured of this perfect cleansing of our hearts and soul.
-It is through the unconditional terms of the New and better Covenant that we can draw near to God with confidence... as we boldly approach the throne of grace, for mercy to find help in time of need.
-We are enabled to come to our heavenly Father with the sure knowledge that in the ages to come we have life everlasting.
+It is not under the restrictive conditions of the Old Covenant that we are assured of this perfect cleansing of our hearts and souls.
+It is through the unconditional terms of the New and better Covenant that we can draw near to God with confidence... as we boldly approach the throne of grace for mercy to find help in time of need.
+We are enabled to come to our Heavenly Father with the sure knowledge that in the ages to come, we have life everlasting.

 Our confidence does not depend on what we have done for God or what we have achieved in our Christian walk.
-Our confidence rests on what Christ has done for us - what He accomplished, on our behalf, when He laid aside his glory and came to earth as a Man.
-He came to fulfil the righteous requirement of God's Law, on our behalf, so that we would not remain under condemnation but be raised up into newness of eternal life.
+Our confidence rests on what Christ has done for us - what He accomplished on our behalf when He laid aside his glory and came to earth as a Man.
+He came to fulfil the righteous requirement of God's Law so that we would not remain under condemnation but be raised up into newness of eternal life.

-The washing of the water of the Word of God in a heart that has trusted Christ for salvation is the one that can draw close to our Father's heart.
-The man or woman that has been cleansed from sin, by grace through faith in the Lord Jesus is encouraged to draw ever closer to the Lord with fervent faith because they are a new creation in Christ, whose hearts have been made free from the sense of sin and whose bodies are washed with clean water:
+The washing of the water of the Word of God in a heart that has trusted Christ for salvation, is the one that can draw close to our Father's heart.
+The man or woman that has been cleansed from sin, by grace through faith in the Lord Jesus, is encouraged to draw ever closer to the Lord with fervent faith because they are a new creation in Christ whose heart has been made free from the sense of sin and whose body is washed with clean water.

-I praise and thank You, heavenly Father, for the wonderful assurance of faith I have in my Lord and Saviour, Jesus Christ.
-Thank You, Father, that I have been washed in the soul-cleansing blood of the Lamb and covered in the righteousness of the lovely Lord Jesus Christ.
-Keep my ears open to Your voice, my eyes open to Your leading, and my heart ready to follow Your guiding light, this I ask in the precious name of Jesus - AMEN.
+I praise and thank You, Heavenly Father, for the wonderful assurance of faith I have in my Lord and Saviour, Jesus Christ.
+Thank You that I have been washed in the soul-cleansing blood of the Lamb and covered in the righteousness of the lovely Lord Jesus Christ.
+Keep my ears open to Your voice, my eyes open to Your leading, and my heart ready to follow Your guiding light.
+This I ask in the precious name of Jesus, AMEN.